-- Get them books: One thing you can do to help your kids when you plan to move is to get them story books on moving house and schools in order to prepare their minds for the likely experience.
+- Get them books: One thing you can do to help your kids when you plan to move is to get the storybooks on moving houses and schools in order to prepare their minds for the likely experience.

 - Be organized: Try as much as possible to be organized, this will help to keep the impact your move will have on the kids as low as possible.
 Schedule your packing, loading, and unloading systematically so that there are no issues.
 Above all make sure you plan ahead.

 - Start on time: Start the whole moving task as early as possible.
 Avoid leaving things to be done till the last minute.